dyindude/labs/docker-202-volume-basics/README.md

 Access Wordpress at http://172.27.27.27 and perform the initial setup of wordpress.
 Make some changes in the interface.
 Make a post in the instance of Wordpress.

-run `docker-compose down`
+Run `docker-compose down`

-run `docker-compose up -d` again, and visit http://172.27.27.27 What happened here? run `docker-compose down` to ensure these containers are destroyed.
+Run `docker-compose up -d` again, and visit http://172.27.27.27

+What happened here?

+Run `docker-compose down` to ensure these containers are destroyed.

 # Volumes in docker-compose
 Take a look at these two `docker-compose.yml` files: